ajan890/Notes/SOCIOL 1/Week 4.md

 #### Primary groups and Secondary groups
 * "Primary groups are small groups characterized by face-to-face interaction, intimacy and a strong sense of commitment" (e.g., family and friends).
 * 'We': Mutual identification
 * C.H.
-Cooley "believed that they were the basic forms of association, exerting a [FILL]
+Cooley "believed that they were the basic forms of association, exerting a long-lasting influence on the development of our social selves" (170).
+* Primary groups are characterized by strong sense of emotional involvement and attachment.

 #### Primary Groups
 * "The Importance of Primary Groups," by Dexter Dunphy